deepanshs/mrsimulator/docs/installation/devs.rst

 ``--user`` option.

-Note for the developers and contributors.
+Note for the developers and contributors
-'''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''

 **Before commits**: Mrsimulator follows Python community standards for writing code and documentation.
 To help guide the developers and contributors toward these standards, we have created a *.pre-commit-config.yaml* file that, when used with ``pre-commit``, will inspect the code and document for issues.
-At the root directory of the mrsimulator package folder, type
+At the root level of the mrsimulator folder, type

 .. code-block:: bash